DenisGorbachev/remote-hubs/README.md

 Benefits:

-* Feel yourself a part of small, tight-knit group with a single goal.
 * Have face-to-face conversations: ask for advice or get feedback.
+* Feel yourself a part of a small united group.
 * Move freely between remote hubs.

 > Sounds like a good solution?
 Star this repository to raise awareness.